cwhd/measurementor/README.md

 used as an example data collection system in the book [Agile Metrics In Action](http://manning.com/davis2/).

 # Development Branch
-This is the development branch for the updated project.
-Updated with the latest.
+This is a new development branch for measurementor.
+There are a bunch of changes in this branch:
+- We're using [Spring Boot](http://projects.spring.io/spring-boot/) and [Node.js](https://nodejs.org/) instead of Grails
+- A shiny interface that makes it easier to create and manage jobs
+- Use Gradle to manage the build process
+- Use Docker to manage containers for easier local development and deployments

 # Getting Started

-## Basics
+## Basic Stuff
 Please install the following:
 - [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): Note that Java 7 also works for this project.
 - [Gradle](https://gradle.org/): Used for the build of the application.